Is Billy Bush Begging To Be On ‘DWTS 2017?’ Even Willing To Take Pay Cut?

 The Observer says that Billy Bush is due for a win, after losing his job on Today, and reportedly taking a million dollar loss on his Chelsea townhouse.
 Bush bought the townhouse at 224 West 22nd Street after getting the Today job for $8.8 million, and then tried to relist it for $9 million.

-After no bites, the price was lowered, and finally, Bush excepted an offer of $7.43 million.
+After no bites, the price was lowered, and finally, Bush accepted an offer of $7.43 million.
 The house has now been stripped, and is ready for whatever the new owners plan to do with it.
 But don’t feel too bad for Bush, because he has some other nice real estate holdings to visit now that he has officially sold his Chelsea place.
 Bush owns an Encino ranch-estate, and a home in Park City, Utah.

 #DWTS 2017 Cast Lineup: Billy Bush Tops List Of 12 Celebs Rumored To Be Joining Season 24 Cast https://t.co/rA2HzMjMA5 pic.twitter.com/xokUMu4xNv